riechert-arthur/haru/README.md

 ## TODO
 - Add clubs & extracurriculars to About.
-- Add individual project pages.
+- Add formatting to individual project pages.
 - Add dark mode.
 - Add breakpoints.
 - Add loading animations for navbar and hero.